SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex6/README.md

 9. Navigate to details of the Purchase Requisition.
 ![](images/Run_App_002_1.png)

-10. Click on *Edit* from teh top right corner and update the status to "Approved".
+10. Click on *Edit* from the top right corner to review the Purchase Requisition and update the status to "Approved" or "Rejected".
 Save.
 ![](images/Run_App_002_2.png)

 11. Make sure you exit the preview mode after your test is finished by clicking **Stop Icon** in SAP BAS.